tom-seddon/beeblink/docs/fs.md

   other way to have a file interpreted this way.
 This may improve over time)

-The .inf file will be updated automatically if any of its properties change.
+The .inf file will be created or updated automatically if any of its properties change.
 This will affect the interpretation of files in the `!` directory.

 ## Accessing BBC files on the server